Building Marble Machine 2

 The mechanism works by having a wooden cup on a pivot with a counter weight.
 This is arranged in such a way that once the cup is full, the cup tips over, and dumps its marbles.
 The tricky part is balancing it in such a way that the cup, when it dumps, dumps completely, and subsequently rights itself again.

 The cup is made of a solid piece of wood.
-I took a thick hunk of wood, and drilled a big hole in it, which is the inside of the cup.
+I took a thick hunk of wood, and drilled a big hole to form the inside of the cup.
 Then I cut away a lot of wood around it, giving it the shape of the cup.
-Its important to drill the hole first, because the wood, once cut to a small piece, would not withstand the force of a 1.5" drill.
+It's important to drill the big hole first, because a small piece of wood would not be able to withstand the force of a big 1.5" drill.

-The mechanism had the problem that often marbles would just roll along the edge of the cup, and do this in such a way to fall out of the machine, causing unacceptable rates of marble loss.
+The mechanism had the problem that often marbles would just roll along the edge of the cup and then overshoot the edge of the machine, causing unacceptable rates of marble loss.
 The coat hanger bow (the white U-shaped wire) cured that problem.
-The mechanism still has the problem that when marbles fall onto it while it is in the dumping phase, it will sometimes deflect the marbles in such a way that they fall out of the machine.
-Higher fences around the edges of the machine would solve this, but would reduce visual appeal.
+The mechanism still has the problem that when marbles fall onto it while sometimes cause marbles to fall out of the machine if they fall on it while its in the process of dumping.
+Higher fences around the edges of the machine would solve this, but that would also reduce visual appeal.

 Hard drive gong and bicycle bell